Lotfollahi-lab/mintflow/README.md

 ## Tutorials
+The repository and documentation are being developed (we haven't yet released a usable pypi pacakge).
-This repository is still being developed.
-Some sample notebooks are available in `docs/tutorials/notebooks/`.
+In the meanwhile, some sample notebooks are available in `docs/tutorials/notebooks/`.

 ## Release notes
 See the [changelog][changelog].